singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 The goal of a question like this is not to see if you get the "correct" answer (there is no single correct answer).
 Rather, it's to see how you design a system, and how you evaluate trade-offs.

-**9.2   Social Network:** How would you design the data structures for a very large social network like Facebook or Linkedln?
+**9.2   Social Network:** How would you design the data structures for a very large social network like Facebook or LinkedIn?
 Describe how you would design an algorithm to show the shortest path between two people (e.g., `Me-> Bob-> Susan-> Jason-> You`).

 SOLUTION